Skip to content

 • kernel - the Linux kernel image the microVM boots.
 Backend-specific; the default is downloaded on first use.

-• mediation channel — a guest-to-host vsock contract for the agent’s calls into your host control plane.
+• mediation channel - a guest-to-host vsock path for the agent’s calls into your host control plane.
 Declared, required by default, and fail-closed unless you explicitly opt out.
+Not the same as egress mediation (below); they only share the word “mediation”.
+See Build agents on the mediation channel.

 • state directory - where workspace records live on the host (default ~/.microagent/).